RosterElf Logo

 Communicate to employees

-Roll out the policy using multiple channels to ensure all affected staff are aware.
+Roll out the policy using multiple channels to ensure all affected staff are aware and understand it.
+A single email is rarely sufficient — complex policies benefit from a meeting or training session.

 Tips: